Will robots ever be better caretakers than humans?

 At the Aging Into the Future conference, a tech expo dedicated to innovation in elderly care, dozens of interactive booths beckoned investors, healthcare specialists, and senior citizens.
 There was a stationed driverless car, VR tutorials, and hands-free orthopedic shoes that open and close on their own.

-But only one booth boasted a line–specifically of silver-haired attendees.
-They stood patiently, every so often oohing and aahing over the featured device.
-Some turned to strangers, remarking, “Isn’t this just the cutest?” or “that’s just incredible.”
+But only one booth had a line.
+Attendees stood patiently, every so often oohing and aahing over the featured device.
+Some turned to strangers, remarking, “Isn’t this just the cutest?” or “That’s just incredible.”
 Others asked when they could purchase their own.

-One by one, they excitedly approached the booth’s star attraction: Tombot’s Jennie, a robotic Labrador retriever puppy who moves and nuzzles just like the real thing.
+The booth’s star attraction?
+Tombot’s Jennie, a robotic Labrador retriever puppy who moves and nuzzles just like the real thing.
 It doesn’t pee, eat, or even bark.
 All this fake furry thing does is cuddle.
 “People really respond to it,” says Tombot founder Thomas E. Stevens.
 “But it’s not a toy.
 It’s a medical device providing a health benefit.”

 Tombot is one of many startups selling robotic companions for senior citizens, offering emotional support, day-to-day assistance, or remote monitoring through artificial intelligence.
-Though they are met with some enthusiasm from consumers and medical experts alike, these companies find themselves navigating a host of complicated issues: How do we best design robotic devices to take care of aging populations and encourage adoption?
-What is the balance between creating something that is genuinely helpful, without it feeling creepy?
+Though these robots are often met with enthusiasm from consumers and medical experts alike, the companies selling them find themselves navigating a host of complicated issues: How do you best design robotic devices to take care of aging populations and encourage people to actually use them?
+How do you create something that is genuinely helpful, without it feeling creepy?
 Can robots ever truly replace human caretakers?

-There are currently 46 million senior Americans–a number that is expected to double by 2050 as they grow to 22% of the population, according to the Pew Research Center.
-The U.S. healthcare system is bracing for a shortage of caretakers, nurses, and medical professionals.
-Add in a strict immigration policy and low birth rate, and some would argue it makes sense to therefore depend on technology–and as such, little robot helpers.
+The United States has 46 million senior Americans–a number that is expected to double by 2050 as older Americans grow to 22% of the population, according to the Pew Research Center.
+At the same time, the U.S. healthcare system is bracing for a shortage of caretakers, nurses, and medical professionals.
+Add in a strict immigration policy and low birth rate, and some would argue that it makes sense to depend on technology to fill the care gap–and as such, little robot helpers.

 “There aren’t people around to give care,” notes Deborah Carr, an aging expert and author of Golden Years?: Social Inequality in Later Life.
 “We’re getting to this point where desperate times require desperate measures.”